Saturday, 7 March 2009

 TRAVEL: While Anthony spent most of his life in the Egyptian desert, he occasionally traveled to urban centers to support and guide those seeking his spiritual counsel.

-DEATH: Anthony passed away on January 17, 356 AD on Mount Colzim in the Egyptian desert surrounded by his disciples.
+DEATH: Anthony passed away on January 17, 356 AD aged 105 on Mount Colzim in the Egyptian desert surrounded by his disciples.
 His death marked the end of a life dedicated to spiritual contemplation and asceticism.

 APPEARANCES IN MEDIA: Anthony's life has been portrayed in various artistic forms, including paintings, literature, and films, depicting his spiritual journey and contributions to early Christian monasticism.